MicrosoftDocs/dataexplorer-docs.de-de/data-explorer/kusto/tools/kusto-explorer-troubleshooting.md

 * `Value does not fall within the expected range`
 * `The application binding data format is invalid.`
 * `Exception from HRESULT: 0x800736B2`
+* `The referenced assembly is not installed on your system.
+(Exception from HRESULT: 0x800736B3)`

 Sie können die Fehlerdetails durch Klicken `Details` auf das folgende Fehler Dialogfeld Durchsuchen: